ibm-cloud-docs/vsrx/failover.md

 {:pre: .pre}
 {:screen: .screen}
 {:tip: .tip}
+{:note: .note}
+{:important: .important}
 {:download: .download}

 # Working with Failover
 {: #working-with-failover}

-**NOTE:** This section is only applicable if your Juniper vSRX gateway devices are provisioned in High-Availability mode.
+This section is only applicable if your Juniper vSRX gateway devices are provisioned in High-Availability mode.
+{: note}

 This topic describes how to initiate failover from your primary gateway device to a backup device, so that all control and data plane traffic is routed through the secondary gateway device after failover.